 2. Handles Court Filings

-After someone passes away, the Executor cannot just start paying bills from the decedent’s bank account or distributing personal property.
+After someone passes away, the executor cannot just start paying bills from the decedent’s bank account or distribute personal property.
 The Estate must first be opened with the court, and you must then be formally appointed by the court.
 With a probate attorney, these filings and any necessary court communication are handled by the attorney & their staff instead of by you without any help.

-Did you know…to open an estate can sometimes take at least six weeks from the time you file your documents.
+Did you know… that opening an estate can sometimes take at least six weeks from the time you file your documents?
 Meaning if something is messed up in your documents, you may not know until six weeks later, and then you will have to start the process all over again.
 The easiest option is to ensure it’s done right the first time!
 A probate attorney and their staff help ensure that the proper filings are made promptly and correctly.

 3. Shifts Liability